Send Close Add comments: (status displays here)

 In his letter to the Philippians, Paul has some interesting advice.
 First the verse before.
 Many words, such as "murmurings" are onomatopoetic in that the sound like what they describe.
 The word appears to mean "side conversations" involving "personal opinion" in general and not complaining or "grumbling"

-The "disputings" is that of "logical arguments".
+The "disputings" is that of "logical arguments" or, literally, "through reasoning".

 Information sign More: Onomatopoeia: sounds as words